aws-solutions-library-samples/guidance-for-oracle-migrations-to-amazon-aurora-postgresql-using-aws-dms/README.md

 10. [Notices](#notices-optional)
 11. [Authors](#authors-optional)

-## Overview (required)
+## Overview

-1. This guidance demonstrates how to efficiently migrate very large tables from Oracle to Amazon Aurora PostgreSQL.
+This guidance demonstrates how to efficiently migrate very large tables from Oracle to Amazon Aurora PostgreSQL.
 The guidance leverages multiple DMS tasks that have been preconfigured for high performance for both the full load and CDC stages of the migration.
 Users can further tune DMS parameters for their particular workload, but this provides a very good starting point for large databases.
 Included sample code contains a Cloudformation template that builds out the entire environment, including the Oracle database, DMS Infrastructure, DMS tasks, and Aurora PostgreSQL database.

 ![Architecture diagram](./assets/images/Arch_Diagram.png)

-### Cost ( required )
+### Cost

 This section is for a high-level cost estimate.
 Think of a likely straightforward scenario with reasonable assumptions based on the problem the Guidance is trying to solve.
 Provide an in-depth cost breakdown table in this section below ( you should use AWS Pricing Calculator to generate cost breakdown ).